Thursday, October 1, 2020

 Me, prompted

 And I thought, YES, PROMPTS.
 That's exactly what I want to do with It's Just Me, Gina.
-Because I sometimes think that life is too messy (and stressful) to blog about for strangers, even ones who might read this second blog o' mine.
-Because I run out of ideas.
-Because I worry that dwelling on my negative thoughts will plow me under - hence I need neutral ones.
-Because I want to journal in a way that might inform or amuse my kids someday.
-And because it feels creative and interesting.
+Because I sometimes think that life is too messy to blog about because I run out of ideas and worry that dwelling on my negative thoughts will plow me under.
+I want to journal in a way that might inform or amuse my kids someday.
+And it feels creative and interesting.

 So.